JerushaJosine/House-pricing/README.md

 Technology and tools used in this project:

-Python
+1. Python
-Numpy and Pandas for data cleaning
+2. Numpy and Pandas for data cleaning
-Matplotlib for data visualization
+3. Matplotlib for data visualization
-Sklearn for model building
+4.Sklearn for model building
-Jupyter notebook, visual studio code and pycharm as IDE Python flask server for http server HTML/CSS/Javascript for UI
+5. Jupyter notebook, visual studio code and pycharm as IDE
+6. Python flask server for http server
+7. HTML/CSS/Javascript for UI
-Cloud (AWS EC2)
+8. Cloud (AWS EC2)
-Ignix server
+9. Ignix server